alexbfree/thesis/src/chapter-7.md

 #### Opportunity 14: Information Unification and Schematisation

-Key idea: generalised types of data (BBC sketch)
+Key idea: generalised types of data (refer back to relevant model above) [reference to Solid Shapes etc]

 #### Opportunity 15: Life/Ecosystem Information as Boundary Objects (Multi-stakeholder Design)
 [POSSIBLY CUT THIS ONE]